ericmcdaniel/MSS-Code-Guidelines/README.md

     }
     ```

     - Some notes on this thing:
         - First, sorry.
+        - The function name and arguments are not very descriptive.
+Is sandwich even a verb???
+WTF is ingredient2???
         - All of the conditionals you see were 'conditional' on our understanding of the parameters needed for the function to succeed. tldr; we started with one, and quickly ballooned into the tangled web of logic.
         - While this function returns a slew of "useful" error messages, the basics of "can i make a sandwich" do not require such verbose treatment. tldr; KEEP IT SIMPLE
         - The first fifteen some odd lines of conditionals in this function were accomplished in FOUR in the first function.
 This was done by creating readable, boolean variables to keep track of the essential information needed to run the function.
         - Using poorly named variables, and doing explicit checks in a sequence of if/else statments, it is very easy to lost context for wtf is happening.
         - Assembling the message over many lines means that any future updates to the output of this function will most likely break the meaning.
         - Many return statements makes it difficult to tell when/if the function will stop executing.
         - Comments!
 The comments in this function do not add any value, mostly describing the exact code that follows.
 Sometimes not even that :)

 ## HTML
 - #### Semantic Tags:
 Use semantic tags in the way they were intended!